PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Related work

-\textbf{Software packages.} \cvxpylayers{} \cite{agrawal2019differentiable} is the first generic end-to-end predict-then-optimize learning framework.
-In contrast to the above codes, it requires modeling with a domain-specific language \cvxpy{}, which is embedded into a differentiable layer in a straightforward way.
+\cvxpylayers{} \cite{agrawal2019differentiable} is the first generic end-to-end predict-then-optimize learning framework.
+Unlike the aforementioned codes, it requires modeling with a domain-specific language \cvxpy{}, which is embedded into a differentiable layer in a straightforward manner.
 The emergence of \cvxpylayers{} provides a more powerful tool for academia and industry.
-However, the solver of \cvxpylayers{} cannot compete with commercial solvers on efficiency, especially for linear and integer linear programming.
+However, the solver of \cvxpylayers{} cannot compete with commercial solvers on efficiency, especially for linear programming.
 Since end-to-end training requires repeated optimization in each iteration, the inefficiency of the solver becomes a bottleneck.
-In addition, the nature of \cvxpylayers{} means that it cannot support training with integer variables, which limits applicability to many real-world decision-making problems.
+In addition, the nature of \cvxpylayers{} means that it cannot support training with integer variables, which limits its applicability to many real-world decision-making problems.